 Amplitude Conversion.
-The 492/492P reads out signal levels in dBm.
+The 492 reads out signal levels in dBm.
 A conversion chart shown in Fig. 3-9 provides a way to determine input signal levels from a voltage or power source.

-Connecting to 75 Ω Source: The 492/492P can be used with a 75 Ω signal source at the lower frequencies (100 kHz-1 GHz) by using a 75 Ω to 50 Ω minimum loss attenuator.
-This attenuator is available as an optional accessory (refer to the optional accessories list in the catalog for ordering information).
+Connecting to 75 Ω Source: The 492 can be used with a 75 Ω signal source at the lower frequencies (100 kHz- 1 GHz) by using a 75 Ω to 50 Ω minimum loss attenuator.
+This attenuator is available as an optional accessory (refer to the optional accessories list in the catalog or Accessory page in the manual for ordering information).